JovianHQ/jovian-py/docs/user_guide/install.md

 Jovian can be installed using `pip` package manager.

-To install via terminal
+To install Jovian via terminal or command line, run:

 ```
-$ pip install jovian --upgrade
+pip install jovian --upgrade
 ```

-To install via Jupyter Notebook, you can run the following command in a cell.
+You can also install Jovian directly within a [Jupyter Notebook](https://jupyter.org/), by running the following command in a code cell:

 ```
 !pip install jovian --upgrade